The author is a guitarist and bassist with over 35 years of experience as a musician.

 The Stratocaster sounds thinner too, but for Strat lovers, this isn’t a bad thing.
 The legendary Strat sound is more biting than the Les Paul sound and very distinctive in its own right.

 Strats usually have three pickups.
-The classic Strat design features three single coils (SSS), but they are widely available with a humbucker as well, as in the HSS Strat.
-A 5-way switch activates the pickups in several different combinations, and each position of the selector switch presents a unique sound, from bluesy to rock to chickin-pickin country.
+The classic Strat design features three single-coils (SSS), but they are widely available with a humbucker as well, as in the HSS Strat.
+A 5-way switch activates the pickups in several different combinations, and each position of the selector switch presents a unique sound, from blues to rock to chickin-pickin country.

 In this way, a Strat offers a greater variety of tonal possibilities compared to the Les Paul.